thejsway/thejsway/manuscript/chapter04.md

 Improve the program so that it also shows odd numbers.
 Improve it again so that the initial number is given by the user.

-> This program must show exactly 10 numbers including the first one, not 11!
+> This program must show exactly 10 numbers including the first one, not 11 numbers!

 ### Input validation

-Write a program that asks the user for a number until it's less than or equal to 100.
+Write a program that continues to ask the user for a number until the entered number is less than or equal to 100.

-When it's done, improve it so that the number is between 50 and 100.
+When you are done with the above, improve the program so that the terminating number is between 50 and 100.

 ### Multiplication table

 Write a program that asks the user for a number, then shows the multiplication table for this number.

-When it's done, improve it to only accept numbers between 2 and 9 (use the previous exercise as a blueprint).
+When you are done, improve the program so it to only accepts numbers between 2 and 9 (use the previous exercise as a blueprint).

 ### Neither yes nor no

-Write a program that plays "neither yes, nor no" with the user: he enters a text until he types either "yes" or "no", ending the game.
+Write a program that plays "neither yes, nor no" with the user; specifically, the user enters text until the user types "yes" or "no", ending the game.

 ### FizzBuzz